120th Fighter Squadron: World War I

-Men of the 120th Aero Squadron, 2d Air Instructional Center (2d AIC), Tours Aerodrome, France, November 1918.
+Men of the 120th Aero Squadron, 2d Aviation Instruction Center, Tours Aerodrome, France, November 1918.

-After a cross-channel crossing on the S.S.
-Archangel, the squadron arrived at Le Havre, France on 3 September, and took a train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 6 September 1918.
-After processing, the squadron was ordered to report to the 2d Air Instructional Center (2d AIC), Tours Aerodrome, in central France.
+After a cross-channel crossing on the SS Archangel, the squadron arrived at Le Havre, France on 3 September, and took a train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 6 September 1918.
+After processing, the squadron was ordered to report to the 2d Aviation Instruction Center (2d AIC), Tours Aerodrome, in central France.
 This came as a great disappointment to the squadron, as it was prepared to serve on the front, however, as the squadron has almost no experience in the French biplanes used at the front, it was felt it could do better work at the training center.
 At the 2d AIC, the men of the 120th were assigned to nearly every department at the field, in the machine shops working on aircraft to the transportation department where the men drove trucks and all manner of vehicles.
 A great many of the men were not fitted for the jobs assigned and required training in order to be of useful service.

-The squadron remained at 2d AIC until after the Armistice with Germany in November 1918, then returned to the United States via Bordeaux, France, in April 1918, arriving at Mitchel Field, New York on 6 May 1919.
+The squadron remained at 2d AIC until after the armistice with Germany in November 1918, then returned to the United States via Bordeaux, France, in April 1918, arriving at Mitchel Field, New York on 6 May 1919.
 It then was moved to Kelly Field, Texas, where it was demobilized on 17 May 1919 and the men were returned to civilian life.